Together our Board, staff and volunteers make a team of people who work to achieve our mission and give visitors the best experience possible.

 These board members also chair a number of operational committees including the Audience Engagement Committee, Finance and Fund Development Committee, Collections Committee, Maintenance Committee and Membership Committee.

-Rebecca Clarke, Executive Director
+Char Murray, Executive Director

 Rob Hart, Senior Manager, Operations